-Created to fill the gap between nursing science and behavioral and social sciences, Asian / Pacific Island Nursing Journal (APIN) offers a forum for empirical, theoretical and methodological issues related to API ethnic, cultural values and beliefs and biological and physiological phenomena that can affect nursing care.
+Created to fill the gap between nursing science and behavioral and social sciences, Asian / Pacific Island Nursing Journal (APIN) offers a forum for empirical, theoretical and methodological, educational, and clinical issues related to API ethnic, cultural values and beliefs and biological and physiological phenomena that can affect nursing care and the health of this group.
 Published quarterly, the scope of the journal includes, but is not limited to:

-- Methods, interventions, instrumentation, and educational techniques that are unique to this group.
+- Methods, interventions, instrumentation, clinical practice and educational techniques that are unique to this group.

-- Theoretical foundations that increase understanding unique response to changes in health and illness.
+- Theoretical foundations that increase understanding of unique response to changes in health and illness.

 - Policy issues as a result of rigorous research outcomes.

 Asian / Pacific Island Nursing Journal provides a peer-reviewed international forum for the exchange of knowledge in relation to Asian and Pacific Islander health and nursing care.
-It will serve as a voice for nursing and other health care providers for research, education, and practice.
-The scope would include referred articles on research, theoretical reviews, practice, and policy issues on topics related to API health.
+It will serve as a voice for nursing and other health care providers for research, education, practice, and policy.
+The scope would include referred articles on research, theoretical reviews, practice, education, and policy issues on topics related to API health.

-Nursing in Asia and the Pacific Islands regions is a rapidly growing group of professionals and include the fastest growing minority group in America.
-Yet one of the greatest challenges is finding information about these groups in publications which examine their health, disparities, immigration and acculturation challenges, health literacy, health education needs, policy implications, and responses to varied interventions in acute care and community settings.
+Nursing in Asia and the Pacific Islands regions is a rapidly growing group of professionals and includes the fastest growing minority group in America.
+Yet one of the greatest challenges is finding information about these groups in publications which examine their health, disparities, immigration and acculturation challenges, health education needs, policy implications, clinical practice, and responses to varied interventions in acute care and community settings.
 Asian / Pacific Island Nursing Journal assists researchers, educators, and practitioners in meeting these important challenges.

-Asian / Pacific Island Nursing Journal: Official Journal of the Asian American / Pacific Islander Nurses Association features research papers, empirical and theoretical articles, editorials, abstracts of recent dissertations, and conference summaries that relate to nursing care written by scientists and researchers in nursing and the social sciences, such as:
+Asian / Pacific Island Nursing Journal: Official Journal of the Asian American / Pacific Islander Nurses Association features research papers, empirical and theoretical articles, discussion pieces, editorials, abstracts of recent dissertations, and conference summaries that relate to API health and clinical care in disciplines, such as:

 Articles in this journal are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-APINJ is indexed in PMC and DOAJWe look forward to receiving your submissions.
+APINJ is indexed in the DOAJ, EBSCO, and PMC.We look forward to receiving your submissions.
 PMC and DOAJ inclusion is an important recognition of our quality.